DARPA head on AI dangers: ‘It’s not one of those things that keeps me up at night’

 Several months after Google’s exit from Project Maven, DARPA announced a multiyear investment of more than $2 billion in programs focused on developing AI.

-Adding to the consternation surrounding AI are big-name technologists like Elon Musk and Bill Gates, who have argued — alongside British inventor Clive Sinclair and the late theoretical physicist Stephen Hawking — that humanity is wandering into dangerous territory in its seemingly blind pursuit of AI.
+Adding to the consternation surrounding AI are big-name technologists such as Elon Musk and Bill Gates, who have argued — alongside British inventor Clive Sinclair and the late theoretical physicist Stephen Hawking — that humanity is wandering into dangerous territory in its seemingly blind pursuit of AI.

 Musk has compared AI to “an immortal dictator” and “the devil,” and Hawking said it “could spell the end of the human race.”